rhammell/autosight/README.md

 ## Android App
 Open Android Studio, select File → Open, select the `android_app/AutoSight` directory from the `autosight` cloned repository.

-In the upper left cornder of the Project tool window, click the 'Project' dropdown menu, and select 'Android' from the options.
+In the upper left corner of the Project tool window, click the 'Project' dropdown menu, and select 'Android' from the options.

-Open the `AppConfig` file within the code editor by double cliking it in the file tree: app/kotlin+java/com.example.autosight/AppConfig
+Open the `AppConfig` file within the code editor by double clicking it in the file tree: app/kotlin+java/com.example.autosight/AppConfig

 Update the following placeholder values in `AppConfig`, and save the file when complete:
 - `IMAGE_SERVER_ADDRESS`: Public URL of image server (ex. `http://<public-ip>:5050`)
 - `METAGRAPH_L0_ADDRESS`: Public URL of metagraph L0 layer (ex. `http://<public-ip>:9200`)
 - `METAGRAPH_DATA_L1_ADDRESS`: Public URL of metagraph Data L1 layer (ex. `http://<public-ip>:9400`)

 Synch the project by selecting File → Sync Project with Gradle Files.
-Then, bulid the project by selecting Build → Make Project.
+Then, build the project by selecting Build → Make Project.

 Connect an Android device to the development computer via USB, then allow USB debugging on the phone when prompted.

-Selct Run → Select Device, and select the connected device.
+Select Run → Select Device, and select the connected device.

 Select Run → Run 'app' to install and run the AutoSight app on the connected Android phone.
 The app will remain installed on the device after it is disconnected.